ericjwdchen/ericjwdchen.github.io/bookshelf/index.md

 - **A Pattern Language: Towns, Buildings, Construction** by Christopher Alexander, Murray Silverstein, and Sara Ishikawa
 - **High Output Management** by Andrew Grove
+- **The Man Who Knew: The Life and Times of Alan Greenspan** by Sebastian Mallaby

 ## 2017